 Stephen Feldman concentrates his practice in complex litigation, antitrust, and appeals.
 He partners with businesses on their most important legal matters, and emphasizes teamwork, efficiency, creative thinking, and attention to detail.
-Specific feedback on Stephen's work can be found in the firm’s profile in Benchmark Litigation.

 Stephen has been recognized by Chambers USA and Benchmark Litigation, in North Carolina Super Lawyers Magazine, and by Business North Carolina magazine’s Legal Elite.
 In 2017, Stephen was the top vote recipient in North Carolina in the Legal Elite Antitrust category, appointing him to the Legal Elite “Hall of Fame.”
 He has also received an AV rating from Martindale-Hubbell.